-Avoid taking an afternoon nap instead do meditation in the afternoon.
+Avoid taking an afternoon nap; instead, do meditation in the afternoon.
 Try to reduce stress and think positively.

 The coronavirus is undoubtedly a challenge that our health system and we, as modern humans, have to overcome.
 It is, therefore, all the more critical that we remain calm and strengthen our immune system.
-But fear and panic weaken or even shutting down the immune system.
+But fear and panic weaken or even shut down the immune system.

-Many are also wondering whether vaccinations are right to protect against infection, and are they vegan?
+Many are also wondering whether vaccinations are right to protect against infection and are they vegan?

 Is Vaccination vegan?

 Vaccinations should stimulate the immune system to produce antibodies against specific pathogens.
 For this, people are getting injections of small amounts of inactive pathogens as a vaccine.
-In a sense, it is a training for your immune system, without the risk of a real infection.
+In a sense, it is training for your immune system without the risk of a real infection.
 However, most animal cell cultures are used in the production of vaccines.

 Animal cell cultures for vaccine production